Mörigen Arrowhead: Analysis

 Many previous archaeological analysis of past iron meteorites utilized invasive and destructive methods, so to preserve the arrowhead, a combination of X-ray fluorescence (XRF), muon-induced X-ray emission (MIXE) and scanning electron microscopy were utilized to determine the composition of the artifact.

 Though it looked like a "typical arrowhead covered in rust", the composition of approximately 7.12–8.28% nickel, 0.85% cobalt, 135 ppm of gallium, and 263 ppm of germanium were determined by a combination of XRF and MIXE.
 The metallic composition's consistency with that of IAB meteorites, with presence of aluminum-26, confirmed its meteoric origins.

 Initially, researchers hypothesized the arrowhead's origins to be the Twannberg meteorite, discovered nearby, but that was ruled out, as Twannberg has half the nickel content of the arrowhead.
 Sample analysis of other identified IAB meteorites determined that the Kaalijarv meteorite in Estonia is the most viable candidate for the origins of the arrowhead.

 Given the lack of refined iron before the Iron Age, iron meteorites would be most viable source at the time.
 As such Möringen may have been the result of trade and, because of the scarcity of material, could have been forged from many fragments and utilized as a "prestige object".

-As a result of this discovery, the arrowhead is to be exhibited by the Bern Historical Museum from February 1, 2024, to April 25, 2025.
+As a result of this discovery, the arrowhead was exhibited by the Bern Historical Museum from February 1, 2024, to April 25, 2025.